Retr0680/proton-linuwux/README.md

 - **On Faugus Launcher:**
   1. Extract the builds to the same Steam compatibility folder as above.
   2. If using the Flatpak version of Faugus, open **Flatseal**, select Faugus, go to **Filesystems > Other files**, and add the path where you extracted the builds.
   3. Open `~/.var/app/io.github.Faugus.faugus-launcher/data/faugus-launcher/games.json`, find your game, locate `"runner"`, and paste the absolute path to your custom Proton folder inside the quotes.
-(Remember to repeat this step for new or modified games).
+(Remember to repeat this step each time you add a new game or modify launch options both for new and already existing games).

 ### What is the difference between Proton-CachyOS and Proton-GE?
 Both are patched for the HV bypass, but they are based on different underlying upstream projects (CachyOS builds or Proton-GE).